-ACCESS California's mission is to strengthen and expand local and statewide client stakeholder advocacy in California's Public Mental Health System through individual and community empowerment.
+ACCESS California's mission is to strengthen and expand local and statewide client/consumer advocacy through individual and community empowerment.
 Through our ongoing research, data collection and evaluation, legislative and policy analysis, advocacy, education, training, outreach, and engagement activities, ACCESS implements strategies to elevate the voices, identify the needs, and increase genuine public participation of client stakeholders to drive truly transformative change in the Public Mental Health System.

 ACCESS California envisions a Public Mental Health System in which programming priorities and funding decisions are developed and continue to evolve through an ongoing collaboration between agency leaders, clients receiving services, and other community stakeholders.
 Such collaboration is rooted in respect, mutuality, shared power, and the unwavering conviction that all clients can and will recover with the appropriate resources and supports.
 Services are truly recovery oriented and client-driven, and providers and system leadership elevate clients' interests above their own.